 Mass Genl Hospital

 Brigham and Women’s Hospital

-Dr. Joseph S. Friedberg is the Chief of Thoracic Surgery at Penn Presbyterian Medical Center (part of the University of Pennsylvania Health System) and is at the forefront of the search for treatments for lung cancer and pleural diseases, including mesothelioma.
-He is co-director of the Penn Mesothelioma and Pleural Disease Program and an associate professor of thoracic surgery at the University of Pennsylvania’s Perelman School of Medicine.
+Dr. Joseph S. Friedberg is head of the Division of Thoracic Surgery at University of Maryland School of Medicine and is at the forefront of the search for treatments for lung cancer and pleural diseases, including mesothelioma.
+He also serves on the faculty of the University of Maryland School of Medicine as the Charles Reid Edwards Professor of Surgery.
+Prior to his current position, Dr. Friedberg served as chief of Thoracic Surgery at Penn Presbyterian Medical Center (part of the University of Pennsylvania Health System), was co-director of the Penn Mesothelioma and Pleural Disease Program, and was an associate professor of thoracic surgery at the University of Pennsylvania’s Perelman School of Medicine.
 Dr. Friedberg was recognized by Best Doctors in America for 2009-10 and 2011-12.

 Dr. Friedberg received his bachelor’s degree from the University of Pennsylvania College of Engineering and Applied Science and received his M.D. from Harvard Medical School.
 He went on to complete a post-doctoral fellowship at Harvard, completed residencies at Massachusetts General Hospital and the Massachusetts Eye and Ear Infirmary, and completed a fellowship in cardiothoracic surgery at Brigham and Women’s Hospital.
 Dr. Friedberg is board certified in general surgery and thoracic surgery.

 Clinical and Laboratory Research